joshuajames355/Leaflet.GridLayer.GoogleMutant-es6/README.md

 -   This plugin doesn't work on IE10 or lower, as [that browser doesn't implement DOM mutation observers](https://caniuse.com/#feat=mutationobserver).
 Chrome, Firefox, Safari, IE11 and Edge are fine.

--   IE11 and [browsers that don't support `Promise`s](https://caniuse.com/#feat=promises) need a polyfill in order to work.
-See the "Known caveats" section.

 -   Starting with v0.11.0, the code relies on `Symbol` and `Map`.
 IE11 and [browsers that don't support `Symbol`](https://www.caniuse.com/mdn-javascript_builtins_symbol) or [don't support `Map`](https://www.caniuse.com/mdn-javascript_builtins_map) also need polyfills to work.

 -   The `maxNativeZoom` functionality introduced in v0.5.0 (thanks, @luiscamacho!) requires Leaflet >1.0.3.